-\paragraph{As disjunctive normal form (DNF)} Boolean function $\phi$ is represented as a propositional formula consisting of a disjunction of conjunctive clauses.
-Negations are allowed only on variables.
+\paragraph{As disjunctive normal form (DNF)} Boolean function $\phi$ can be represented as a propositional formula consisting of a disjunction of conjunctive clauses.
+Negations are allowed only on variables and not on clauses.
 A DNF can be equivalently represented as a list of sets of literals, where a literal is either a variable or a negated variable.
-Any propositional formula can be represented in DNF with clauses consisting of at most 3 literals (3DNF), although its size may be exponentially large.
+Any propositional formula can be represented in DNF with clauses consisting of at most three literals (3DNF), although its size may be exponentially large.
 When $\phi$ is represented as a DNF (or 3DNF), SAT is in P because $\phi$ is satisfiable if and only if it contains at least one clause and none of the variables appear as both positive and negative literal in a single clause.
-TAUTOLOGY is coNP-complete and NOT-TAUTOLOGY is NP-complete from the fact that 3CNF (conjunctive normal form with 3 literals per clause) SAT is NP-complete \cite{arora_2009_Computational}.
+TAUTOLOGY is coNP-complete and NOT-TAUTOLOGY is NP-complete from the fact that 3CNF SAT (given as a conjunctive normal form with three literals per clause) is NP-complete \cite{arora_2009_Computational}.